aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells/validationcollection/add/_index.md

 ### Remarks

-NOTE: This member is now obsolete.
+NOTE: This method is now obsolete.
 Instead, please use ValidationCollection.Add(CellArea) method.
-This property will be removed 12 months later since JANUARY 2015.
+This method will be removed 12 months later since JANUARY 2015.
 Aspose apologizes for any inconvenience you may have experienced.

 ## add(self, ca) {#aspose.cells.CellArea}